pyOpenSci/handbook/governance/structure.md

 [Click here to view current advisory council members.](https://www.pyopensci.org/our-community/#pyopensci-advisory-council)

-The advisory council is comprised of leaders in the Python scientific open source ecosystem.
-This council advises the executive director in both organization level and day to day decision making around
+The Advisory Council is comprised of leaders in the Python scientific open source ecosystem.
+This council advises the executive director in both organization level and day-to-day decision-making around

 - Python packaging guidelines
 - Peer review processes and guidelines